keithsavoie/root-style/README.md

 CSS typography style reference to help configure initial css styles when referencing external libraries

 # What i'm trying to accomplish:
-Whenever I start a web project that includes 3rd party libraries containing their own css files, I wanted a guide/file formatted with classless HTML root tags used in common scenarios.
+Whenever I start a web project that includes 3rd party libraries containing their own css files, I wanted a guide/file formatted with classless HTML root tags used in common scenarios and patterns.
 I use this to view how libraries effect general typography.
 Then as I'm building the project I refer back to this whenever I make adjustments effecting typography.
 A file that provides reference to not only size, color and line-spacing, but spacing between subsequent and nested tags.